xinjiav3/NileBrownGame/navigation/authentication/profile.md

-  // Function to fetch data from backend and populate table async function fetchDataAndPopulateTable() {
+  // Function to fetch data from the backend and populate the table async function fetchDataAndPopulateTable() {
-      const URL = `${pythonURI}/api/user/section`; // Endpoint to fetch sections data
+      const URL = pythonURI + "/api/user/section"; // Endpoint to fetch sections data